 - Padang Bai – While Nusa Penida is hard to top, my favorite dive sites were actually at Padang Bai which is about an hour drive East from Sanur.
 Here, you do all boat dives off the traditional larger jukungs.
 I absolutely love these boats.
 The dive sites themselves are really good for macro (unique nudis, seahorses, ribbon eels, mantis shrimp) but there are also large fish (cuttlefish, triggerfish, HUGE lobsters, etc.) that appear as well.
 This is where I finally found the gurnard too (I’d been wanting to spot a “sea robin” for a long time and never had any luck in the Caribbean).
 I think it was the large variety of sea life at these sites that made me enjoy it here so much.
 There are some thermoclines here to be aware of.
 Padang Bai is a popular ferry port for visitors traveling to the Gili Islands and also Lombok.

 One thing is for sure – no matter which sites you choose to dive in Bali, they will be a wonderful experience.
 Bring an underwater camera, consider gaining your wreck specialty or just enjoy the beautiful underwater surroundings!
+If you are interested in seeing my underwater macro photos from future trips to Bali, you will find them in my underwater gallery.

 - If you need to spend the night in Taipei Taoyuan International Airport (TPE) on your way to Denpasar, be sure you have warm clothes or a blanket in your carry-on bag.
 This is the coldest airport I have ever experienced anywhere in the world.
 At night, the airport is nearly empty, but the China Airlines transfer counter has a small seating area with super clean restrooms, shower facilities, accessible electrical outlets and even a purified hot/cold water machine that works all night.
 Several of us slept here, including the night attendant and I felt very safe.